LICENSURE GATEWAY

 • silo poster

-DEA APPROVES USE OF BOARD RULE .1815 TO CREATE AND DISPENSE EMERGENCY REFILLS OF SCHEDULE 3, 4, AND 5 CONTROLLED SUBSTANCES
+DEA CONSIDERING EXTENSION OF RULE .1815 USE TO PROVIDE EMERGENCY REFILLS OF SCHEDULE 3, 4, AND 5 PRESCRIPTIONS.

-Board Rule .1815 authorizes pharmacists to provide a one-time emergency refill of up to a 90-day supply when the pharmacist is unable to obtain refill authorization from the prescriber due to the prescriber’s inability to provide medical services to the patient.
-This authority was specifically created for times of emergency like those in western North Carolina.
+On October 3, 2024, the DEA issued an exception letter concurring in the use of Board Rule .1815 to provide one-time emergency refills of up to a 90-day supply of a Schedule 3, 4, or 5 substance when the pharmacist is unable to obtain refill authorization from the prescriber due to the prescriber’s inability to provide medical services to the patient.
+This concurrence applies to patients in Helene-affected counties.

 • silo poster